Instructions for filling out the e-form – Annual information return, payments of interest, calling for withholding of tax at source 2018

 A new process is implemented for entering corrections, involving the submittal of a new return.
 The information return submitted last will always replace the previous one.
 There can only be one return with the same identifier.
 If there is a mistake in the information return, you must invalidate it and send us a replacement.

-The identifier for this annual information return is:
+The identity details in this annual information return are:

 - File identifier